Where Can I Travel Without a Passport? (10 Incredible Places!)

 Northern Mariana Islands

-The Northern Mariana Islands are your next no-passport-needed destination and trust us, they are a treat!
-This chain of volcanic islands in the Western Pacific is an absolute haven for nature lovers and history buffs alike.
+The Northern Mariana Islands are your next no-passport-needed destination.
+Very similar to Guam (and geographically very close by), this chain of volcanic islands in the Western Pacific is an absolute haven for nature lovers and history buffs alike.
 Similar to Guam, Northern Mariana Islands are far less accessible than Hawaii, which makes it a bit more difficult to get to but you'll be rewarded with far less crowded and developed beaches and towns.

 Guy and girl taking surf lesson on Maui, Hawaii